-STENDRA is an oral phosphodiesterase type 5, or PDE5, inhibitor that we have licensed from Mitsubishi Tanabe Pharma Corporation, or MTPC.
+STENDRA is an oral phosphodiesterase type 5 ("PDE5") inhibitor that we have licensed from Mitsubishi

+Tanabe Pharma Corporation ("MTPC").
 FDA approved STENDRA in April 2012 for the treatment of ED in the United States.
 In June 2013, the EC adopted a decision granting marketing authorization for SPEDRA, the approved trade name for avanafil in the EU, for the treatment of ED in the EU.

-In July 2013, we entered into a license and commercialization agreement, or the Menarini License Agreement, with the Menarini Group, through its subsidiary Berlin Chemie AG, or Menarini, under which Menarini received an exclusive license to commercialize and promote SPEDRA for the treatment of ED in over 40 countries, including the EU, Australia and New Zealand.
-Menarini commenced its commercialization launch of the product in the EU in early 2014.
-As of the date of this filing, SPEDRA is commercially available in 31 countries within the territory granted to Menarini pursuant to the Menarini License Agreement.
+The Menarini Group, through its subsidiary Berlin Chemie AG ("Menarini"), is our exclusive licensee for the commercialization and promotion of SPEDRA for the treatment of ED in over 40 countries, including the EU Member States, Australia and New Zealand.
 In addition, Menarini licensed rights directly from MTPC to commercialize avanafil in certain Asian territories.
-We are entitled to receive potential milestone payments based on certain net sales targets, plus royalties on SPEDRA sales.
+We receive royalties from Menarini based on SPEDRA net sales and are entitled to receive future milestone payments based on certain net sales targets.
 Menarini will also reimburse us for payments made to cover various obligations to MTPC during the term of the Menarini License Agreement.
 Menarini obtains SPEDRA exclusively from us.

-In September 2016, we entered into a license and commercialization agreement, or the Metuchen License Agreement, and a commercial supply agreement, or the Metuchen Supply Agreement, with Metuchen Pharmaceuticals LLC, or Metuchen.
-Under the terms of the Metuchen License Agreement, Metuchen received an exclusive license to develop, commercialize and promote STENDRA in the United States, Canada, South America and India, or the Metuchen Territory, effective October 1, 2016.
-Metuchen will reimburse us for payments made to cover royalty and milestone obligations to MTPC during the term of the Metuchen License Agreement, but will otherwise owe us no future royalties.
+Metuchen Pharmaceuticals LLC ("Metuchen") is our exclusive licensee for the development, commercialization and promotion of STENDRA in the United States, Canada, South America and India.
+Metuchen reimburses us for payments made to cover royalty and milestone obligations to MTPC, but otherwise owes us no future royalties.
 Metuchen obtains STENDRA exclusively from us.